 The directors are fully aware of their responsibilities to promote the success of the Company in accordance with the act and takes regular steps to consider, at a board level, how it is operating in line with good corporate practice.
-The board structure reflects how seriously Cafédirect considers the interests of its stakeholders by maintaining representation on the board by two representatives of the growing community, a consumer and finance representative, a shareholder nominated representative and a director nominated by the Guardian Share Company (see Directors' Report).
+The board structure reflects how seriously Cafédirect considers the interests of its stakeholders by maintaining representation on the board by two representatives of the growing community, a consumer and finance representative, a shareholder nominated representative, and a director nominated by the Guardian Share Company (see Directors' Report).

 There are no plans for any material changes in the company's approach to business in the coming year.
-Its return to consistent profitability and accelerating growth has brought renewed energy, resources and confidence to deliver its excellent products to the market.